J-TTTT/Codex_Pets/Yae_Miko/generation-prompts.md

 ## look-cardinals
-Create one horizontal four-cardinal anchor strip for Codex pet `xiaoshenzi`.
+Create one horizontal four-cardinal anchor strip for Codex pet `Yae_Miko`.

 Use the attached canonical base, completed standard contact sheet, and layout guide for exact identity, style, scale, baseline, face construction, materials, palette, markings, props, and spacing.
 Read `qa/look-mechanics.md` and use the pet's natural gaze mechanism.